microsoft/onnxruntime/docs/extensions/custom-ops.md

 <details>

-GPT2Tokenizer that performs byte-level bpe tokenization to the input tensor, based on the [hugging face version](https://huggingface.co/transformers/_modules/transformers/tokenization_gpt2.html).
+GPT2Tokenizer that performs byte-level bpe tokenization to the input tensor, based on the [Hugging Face version](https://huggingface.co/docs/transformers/model_doc/gpt2#transformers.GPT2Tokenizer).

 #### Attributes

 ***vocab***

-The **content** of the vocabulary file, its format is same with [hugging face](https://huggingface.co/gpt2/resolve/main/vocab.json).
+The **content** of the vocabulary file, its format is same with [Hugging Face](https://huggingface.co/gpt2/resolve/main/vocab.json).

 ***merges***

-The **content** of the merges file, its format is same with [hugging face](https://huggingface.co/gpt2/resolve/main/merges.txt).
+The **content** of the merges file, its format is same with [Hugging Face](https://huggingface.co/gpt2/resolve/main/merges.txt).

 ***padding_length(optional)***